nelsonjchen/op-replay-clipper/README.md

 * You can change the target file size for the clip with `-m` for the size in MB. e.g. `-m 50` to target 50MB
   * For reference, here are some common target file sizes
     * Discord Free w/ Video Preview: 8MB
-    * Discord Nitro w/ Video Preview: 50MB
+    * Discord Nitro or Server Boost Level 2 w/ Video Preview: 50MB
+      * The comma.ai Discord has been boosted to Level 2, so you can upload 50MB files there.
     * Modern Discord Nitro + Desktop Max: 500MB
 * You can change the output clip's name with the `-o` argument. e.g. `-o some_clip.mp4`
   * This is useful if you want to do multiple clips and not overwrite an existing clip in the `shared` folder.
-* Usage of `e2e_long` or "🌮 End-to-end longitudinal (extremely alpha) 🌮"'s is not reflected correctly from the route data.
-Add `--e2e-long` to turn on that rendering mode with the yellow path in place of the green path.
-In "🌮 End-to-end longitudinal (extremely alpha) 🌮" mode, the rendered path will be  colored according to longitudinal desires, not latitiude.
+* Usage of `--experimental` or "Experimental mode" is not reflected correctly from the route data.
+Add `--experimental` to turn on that rendering mode with the yellow path in place of the green path.
+In "Experimental mode", the rendered path will be colored according to longitudinal desires, not latitiude.
 For example, future braking will be more red.

 ## Bad or Too Slow Computer